DIABETES TRAVEL BLOGS

-Here’s our list of the top 15 Best Diabetes Travel Blogs that we’ve found on the web.
+Here’s our list of the top 12 Best Diabetes Travel Blogs that we’ve found on the web.
 Have a look at them while preparing your trip away from home.
-They should provide you with highly valuable information on travelling with either Type 1 or Type 2 Diabetes.
+They all provide you with highly valuable information on traveling with diabetes.

-From airport security checks and insulin transportation, to personal stories, medical advice, and supplies, you’ll find all kinds of useful tips for travelling with both type 1 and type 2 diabetes.
+From airport security checks and insulin transportation, to personal stories, medical advice, and diabetes supplies, you’ll find all kinds of useful tips for travelling with both type 1 and type 2 diabetes.
 In this article (click and jump to any part):

 Established in 1983, Diabetes Self-Management is a publisher of authoritative, reliable health information for people with diabetes.
 Among their many publications, you can find a blog on which they regularly post articles about travel and diabetes.